dinolupo/cost-management/README.md

 https://spring.io/guides/tutorials/rest/

-> motivation about exposing Version for Optimistick lock into the representation
+> motivation about exposing Version for Optimistic lock into the representation
 > Not convinced by the Oliver's response, Johan is right because I need the version in
 > my collection GET API